 Solar tubes or skylights

 Solar tubes do not require any structural changes in your house, and they bring in so much light that you will keep reaching to flip off the light switch after they are put in.
 Skylights are more complicated to install, but the standard 22-inch units fit between the roof framing of most modern houses.
 Working on the roof can be scary and dangerous.
+That’s why some rely on a professional roofer.
 Making sure things don’t leak is easy with a solar tube, and skylights just require proper flashing.
 More caulk is never the answer to a leak.

 Adding a window or door